Touching the Void (film): Response

 During the making of the film, the director and producers invited Yates and Simpson to return to Siula Grande in 2002 for the first time since the events of 1985.
 Simpson, despite finding the return emotionally difficult and experiencing post-traumatic stress syndrome on his return, eventually said that he was happy with the film and its portrayal of the events.
-Yates, on the other hand, reported having no unresolved issues relating to his and Simpson's adventure in 1985 nor to returning to Siula Grande to make the film.
-Yates decided to have nothing further to do with the production of the film once he had returned to England.
+Yates, on the other hand, reported having no unresolved issues relating to his and Simpson's adventure in 1985 nor to returning to Siula Grande to make the film, and decided to have nothing further to do with the production of the film once he had returned to England.

 According to the film's end notes, Yates received criticism from some members of the mountaineering community in Britain for cutting the rope on his partner during the descent.
 However, according to interviews with Yates, the climbing community (including Simpson) has largely always sided with him on that matter, and he accused the film of being selectively edited and one-sided.
 Simpson has stated that his initial motivation in commencing the writing of the book was to set out the facts of the adventure in response to what he saw as unfair criticism of Yates.

-The film received largely positive reviews, with 94% of critics' reviews being positive on Rotten Tomatoes.
+The film received largely positive reviews.
+On the review aggregator website Rotten Tomatoes, 93% of 135 critics' reviews are positive, with an average rating of 7.30/10.
+The website's consensus reads: "Gripping even though the outcome is known."
+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 34 critics, indicating "universal acclaim".